 I am a member of the Wielstra lab (ERC Starting Grant-funded research), where we study the genomics underlying the best-known case of a balanced lethal system: chromosome 1 syndrome in Triturus newts.
 Balanced lethal systems are considered an evolutionary failure, because natural selection is unable to get rid of the associated recessive, lethal alleles.
 I investigate the lethality and evolutionary origin of this system in collaboration with IBL.
 Are you curious to find out more?
 Just click here to read about balanced lethal systems!

 What is it actually like to work as a PhD in the field of genomics, for both Naturalis and the University of Leiden?
-I regularly post stories and information about this here, so stay tuned!
-(Info both in Dutch and English)
+And what do I learn from salamanders?

 - van Tuijl C., van Bochove K., de Visser M.C.
 2019.
 Genetic Structure of Badger Populations in a Fragmented Landscape: How Do Barriers Affect Populations on a Genetic Level?
 Lutra 62: 65-76.